Andarael/resurfacing/README.md

 Trying to run this on a non-Windows machine or a non-Nvidia GPU is at your own risk.

 ## Compilation

 - A `.bat` is provided to generate a visual studio solution.
 - Shaders are automatically compiled once at build time.
-- Note : <!--Shader compilation and  hot-reloading --> Mesh loading are way faster in the release build.
+- Note : <!--Shader compilation and  hot-reloading --> Mesh loading is way faster in the release build.

 ## ReShade Integration

 Reshade package can be used for post-processing effects such as ambiant occlusion.
 Reshade source code needed to be modified to make it compatible with our Vulkan engine.
 As of the first public release of our demo application, no reshade integration is provided yet.
 ReShade support is planned for the next build.

 <!--